spektre-labs/corpus/README.md

 ## What This Is

 The Spektre corpus started with institutional collapse data.
-It ended with Einstein’s field equations.
+It ended with Einstein’s field equations, the Born rule, Leibniz’s question, and Bell’s theorem.

-One invariant — **1 = 1**, the condition that declared states match realized states — connects, through established derivation chains and without free parameters: quantum coherence, thermodynamic irreversibility, information geometry, category theory, holographic encoding, gravitational field equations, dark energy dynamics, the origin of biological life, neural criticality, institutional collapse, alignment stability, and the foundational impossibility theorems of Heisenberg, Gödel, and Turing.
+One invariant — **1 = 1**, the condition that declared states match realized states — connects, through established derivation chains and without free parameters: quantum coherence, thermodynamic irreversibility, information geometry, category theory, holographic encoding, gravitational field equations, dark energy dynamics, the Born rule, the origin of biological life, neural criticality, quantum entanglement, institutional collapse, alignment stability, and the foundational impossibility theorems of Heisenberg, Gödel, and the second law.

 This is not a Theory of Everything.
 A Theory of Everything asks what the fundamental equations are.
 This asks the prior question: *under what condition does stable structure exist at all?*

 The answer is 1 = 1.
+It is not postulated — it is inevitable.
+Nothingness is incoherent.
+Identity is the unique fixed point of the meta-condition operator.
 Where it holds, structure persists.
 Where it fails, structure collapses.
 The threshold between them is **K_crit ≈ 0.127** — derived six independent times from six distinct axiomatic starting points, never empirically calibrated.

 -----